Radhika-Envision/Upmark/README.md

             1. Under *Advanced Details > IP Address Type*, select *Assign a public IP address to every instance*.
 This is requred because we don't have NAT set up for the VPC.
-        1. Under *Add Storage*, change the hard drive type to *Magnetic*.
+        1. Under *Add Storage*, change the hard drive type to *General SSD*.
 The default size of 20GB should be fine.
         1. Under *Configure Security Group*, choose a group that allows web and SSH traffic (ports 80 and 22) *for the local subnet* for the